Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

 We first examine the observed fixed-point solutions.
 Suppose that the activity of the entire network is constant, with mean activity $m(t)\equiv m_{\mathrm{f}}$.
-Recall that the dynamics of the mean activity are described by Eq.(\ref{simplified_constraint_equation}), rewritten here as,
+Recall that the dynamics of the mean activity are described by Eq.(\ref{dynamics_of_m}), rewritten here as

-where the fluctuation term $\eta (t)$ is determined by the Gaussian process that describes the ensemble of sample paths for the microscopic dynamics.
-If the network state remains at a fixed-point, the Gaussian process describes an ensemble of constant activities with normally distributed values.
-Then, the fluctuation term $\eta (t)$ also takes constant values.
+where the fluctuation term $\eta (t)$ is generated according to Eq.(\ref{realization_probability_eta}).
+If the network state remains at a fixed-point, the correlation function of the microscopic fluctuations, $\widetilde{C}(t,s)$, is constant, and therefore, neuronal activities take normally distributed values that do not change temporally.
+Then, the fluctuation term $\eta (t)$ does not change temporally either, because it is the sum of the microscopic neuronal fluctuations [Eq.(\ref{realization_probability_eta})].
 From Eq.(\ref{macroscopic_equation_fp_analysis}), we find that

 must hold in order for the network state to remain at the fixed point without requiring an external input.
-There is a continuous band of values for $m_{\mathrm{f}}$ for which a microscopic fixed point exists, as we see below.
-From that analysis, we expect a value of $m_{\mathrm{f}}$ that satisfies Eq.(\ref{macro_consistency_fp}) to exist with a non-zero probability (also see the discussion at the end of Appendix \ref{perturbative_expansion_fixed_point}).
+Applying the MFT, we find that there is a continuous band of values for $m_{\mathrm{f}}$ for which the stable solution for $\widetilde{C}(t,s)$ is constant.
+From that analysis, we expect that a solution satisfying Eq.(\ref{macro_consistency_fp}) exists with a non-zero probability [also see the discussion at the end of Appendix \ref{perturbative_expansion_fixed_point}].
+The existence of this band suggests the mechanism for the appearance of fixed-point solutions as follows: When the mean activity stays in this band, $\widetilde{C}(t,s)$ tends to be constant, and hence, the microscopic fluctuations slow down.
+As a result, the mean activity receiving driving forces from the microscopic fluctuations also slows down.
+This leads to the convergence of the entire dynamics to an equilibrium point.

-Next, we examine the response of this fixed-point solution to a temporary external perturbative input.
+This scenario is justified by a perturbative stability analysis.
+In this analysis, we examine the response of the system around a fixed-point solution to a temporary external perturbative input.
 Suppose that Eq.(\ref{macro_consistency_fp}) holds and that the network state is set to a fixed-point solution with mean activity $m(t)=m_{\mathrm{f}}$ for a long time prior to $t=0$.
 Then, suppose that temporary external inputs, collectively denoted by $\mathbf{p}$, are applied in $t>0$.
-For $t\leq 0$, by applying a conventional MFT to the microscopic dynamics with $m(t)=m_{\mathrm{f}}$ ($t\leq 0$), we obtain a self-consistent equation for the variance of $\delta h_i^{(k)}$, denoted by $D_0$, and for the mean square of $\phi (h_i^{(k)})$, denoted by $\widetilde{C} _0$:
+For $t\leq 0$, the self-consistent equation, Eq.(\ref{self_consistent_eq_2}), reads